 b.
 Zion hears and is glad: The whole earth benefits from the majestic and awesome revelation of God, but His people are especially glad.
 His righteous judgments make the daughters of Judah rejoice.

 i.
-“The day shall come when the literal Zion, so long forsaken, shall joy in the common salvation.”
-(Spurgeon)
+Charles Spurgeon thought that this was relevant to an ultimate restoration of the land of Israel: “The day shall come when the literal Zion, so long forsaken, shall joy in the common salvation.”

 ii.
 The daughters of Judah rejoiced: “David alludes to a custom familiar in Judea, of forming choral bands of maidens after a victory or some happy circumstance.”
 (Le Blanc, cited in Spurgeon)

 c.
-You, Lord, are most high above all the earth: Previously the Psalmist spoke about God and to the world.
-Here he turned his attention toward God directly, praising and extolling Him as exalted far above all gods.
+You, LORD, are most high above all the earth: Previously the psalmist spoke about God to the world.
+Here he addresses God directly, praising and extolling Him as exalted far above all gods.

 i.
-Trapp connected verse 9 with Ephesians 1:21: far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
+John Trapp connected Psalm 97:9 with Ephesians 1:21: far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.

 2. (10-12) Instructing the people of God about His righteous deliverance.